billroy/bitlash-commander/README.md

 	- email

 - remote ethernet- and wifi- connected arduinos
-	- enhanced bitlash web client
+	- redis pipe command sink for Commander

-	- client POSTs to server-ip/update for the upstream path
+	- client POSTs to server-ip/update/:id/:value for the upstream path
 	- server POSTs bitlash commands to arduino
 		- how to configure IP and port for remote bitlash
+	- security
+		- tls isn't available
+		- ip whitelist
+		- shared secret in the message
+	- firewall
+		- need continuous connection like redis client

 	- multiple arduino support
 		- command steering